vidhyasrikachapalayam/Ex02-Outlier/README.md

 ##Step 8
 Save the final data set into the file.

-Program:
+##Program:
-1) & (2) Examine price_per_sqft column and use IQR to remove outliers and create new dataframe.
+##1) & (2) Examine price_per_sqft column and use IQR to remove outliers and create new dataframe.
-Program developed by :
+Program developed by :Vidhyasri.k

-Register number : 212222230
+Register number : 212222230170

 import pandas as pd